cmapua/terraingrass/README.md

 ```

 # Usage
-1. Add terrain to scene.
+1. Add terrain to scene with at least one terrain layer.
 2. Add `TerrainGrass` component to Terrain GameObject.
 3. Supply the following required references:
    - Camera